• Skip to primary navigation

 Papaya Salad Variations

 Depending on the region of Thailand, there are different variations of the same dish.
-The recipe I’m showing here is called ‘Thai style’ or Tum Thai.
+The recipe I’m doing is called ‘Thai style’ or Tum Thai.
 This variation is most common here in the states and typically has peanuts, green beans, and dried shrimp.

-I'll be making this variation and the flavor profile will be spicy, sour, salty, and a hint of sweetness.
+I’ll be making this variation and the flavor profile will be spicy, sour, salty, with a hint of sweetness.

 Up close view of Thai papaya salad.